soxueren/atsd/api/sql/README.md

   LIMIT 1                          -- other clauses
 ```

+The statement may be terminated with a semicolon character.

 ### SELECT expression

 The SELECT expression consists of one or multiple columns and expressions applied to query results.